Miami-Dade Zoning Map & Districts 2026

 Never Miss a Zoning Change in Miami-Dade County

-ZoneWire monitors every council meeting in Miami-Dade County, FL and alerts you when rezoning, variances, and zoning amendments come up — within hours of the vote.
+ZoneWire monitors every council meeting in Miami-Dade County and alerts you when zoning changes are discussed.